Learning from Regulatory Downgrades 2022

 These findings are indicative of a lack of overall control and review of submitted data which has resulted in a failure to submit a valid financial forecast return to the regulator by the specified deadline.

-- Disposal of tenanted housing
+5.Consultation including disposal of tenanted housing

 Deregulation removed the requirement to seek permission from the regulator before disposal of stock, including tenanted stock.
 However this did not remove the responsibility of providers to go through due process when considering disposal.
+In addition providers must be able to consult tenants effectively.

 Our judgement is that Moat has not adequately reflected the changed operating environment, arising from deregulation measures which removed the regulator’s powers to give consents for disposals, in its decision making.
 There was insufficient board oversight of the disposal.
 As a result, the board was unable to assure itself that the disposal met legal and regulatory requirements.
 Moat’s assurance that the disposal met its charitable objectives was inadequate.
 Although legal advice was taken in respect of the transaction, Moat did not obtain specific legal advice regarding the charitable considerations arising from the disposal.
 Due diligence of the proposed purchaser was insufficiently robust to demonstrate accountability to tenants and obligations to protect social housing assets.
 The disposal decision was delegated solely on financial criteria.
 No objective report covering the wider implications of the sale was presented to decision makers to provide assurance that the disposal met Moat’s charitable objectives and other regulatory expectations.